raspichu/VRC-tools/README.md

 **Note:** If an MA parameter script already exists on the object, you have the option to add new parameters to the existing script or clear the list and add the new ones.

+### Bulk Upload

+The Bulk Upload tool simplifies the process of uploading multiple VRChat avatars in one go.

+You need to have the VRChat SDK window open and logged in for it to work.

+Avatars that don't have blueprint attached will give an error.

+1. Open the window navigating to `Window -> Pichu -> Bulk Upload`
+2. Press `Upload All (X)`

 ### Installation

 1. **Manual Installation:**